zoe3351/module14-git-branches/README.md

 This command treats the commit as if it was the HEAD of a named branch... where the name of that branch is the commit number.
 You can then make further changes and merge it back into your development or `master` branch.

 - **IMPORTANT NOTE**: If you don't create a _new branch_ (with **`-b`**) when checking out an old commit, you'll enter **detached HEAD state**.
 You can't commit from here, because there is no branch for that commit to be attached to!
-See [this tutorial (scroll down)](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) for details & diagrams.
+See [this tutorial (scroll down)](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) for details and diagrams.
 If you find yourself in a detached HEAD state, you can use `git checkout master` to get back to the last saved commit (though you will lose any changes you made in that detached state&mdash;so just avoid it in the first place!)

 But what if you just had one bad commit, and don't want to throw out other good changes you made later?
 For this, you can use the `git revert` command: